lowhung/naive-bayes-pca-mds/README.md

 ## Contents

 In this repo you will find working implementations of Naive Bayes, PCA (Robust, Alternative), MDS, ISOMAP using k-nearest neighbours.
 All code is written in Python 3.6.
 Sklearn's classifiers were also used here.

 ## Dependencies

+- numpy
+- Sklearn
+- scipy
+- matplotlib

 ## Running the project